 Acupuncture against infant colic

-There have only been small studies on acupuncture treatment, and they have shown conflicting results.
+There have only been small studies on acupuncture treatment and they have shown conflicting results.
 There are no reported or possible side effects.
-So, again, try it if you are looking for something more than just the probiotic stomach drops.
+So, again, try it if you are looking for something more than just the Semper’s stomach drops.

 Intense screaming and dissatisfaction can be symptoms of milk protein allergy in infants.
-These children may cry less when breastfeeding mothers eat dairy-free products or if they receive formula without cow’s milk.
+These children will cry less if mom starts eating dairy free products or if they receive formula without cow’s milk.
 Try cow’s milk-free alternatives and see if your baby feels better.
 If there is no difference, introduce milk again.

 It’s insanely stressful being the parent of a baby with colic.
 One important thing to remember is that you can’t comfort a baby with colic.
 Therefore, your task is not to comfort, but to endure.

-Some babies scream less when someone is carrying them around.
-If this is the case, then do it.
+Some babies scream less when someone is carrying them around, if so, do it.